Aron-WSUTechProject/EGtLtPC/labtoreport.md

 * numpy: This package adds better support for arrays and mathematical operations that can occur on arrays
 * matplotlib: This package adds "MATLAB style" plotting to Python.
 It allows for high quality figures and graphical representations of data to be made.
 * pandas: This package adds support for data frames, a type of data structure built with data and statistical analysis in mind.
-* (OPTIONAL) jupyterlab: This package adds Jupyter Lab, a web-based IDE that is structured like a notebook.
+* jupyterlab: This package adds Jupyter Lab, a web-based IDE that is structured like a notebook.
 It allows for blocks of code to be run without needing to have the entire program working along in-line printing of figures.
 It is not a necessary package; however, the code attached at the top of the page was written as a Jupyter Notebook (the filetype Jupyter Labs uses).

 Using your command line, you can install these packages by entering the following command: